NeuroSpark+

 After · Post-Event

-Wiring · After Is there a clear structure for what happens after - not just a follow-up email?
+Wiring · After Is there a clear structure for what happens after?

-Energy · After Is staying connected after the event low-friction?
+Energy + Biology · After Is staying connected after the event low-friction?

-Processing · After Is there a way for attendees to integrate what they experienced after they leave?
+Processing · After Is there a way to integrate what was experienced?

-Belonging · After Does community have a container to continue?
+Belonging · After Is there a container for connection to continue?

 Your Picture